kncrabtree/blackchirp/doc/source/user_guide/experiment/chirp_setup.rst

 .. note::
    Soon, Blackchirp will add support for an arbitrary number of markers, and all will be referenced to the start and end of the chirp.

+Finally, a single AWG record may consist of multiple individual chirps (each of which may be identical or different) separated by a user-defined interval.
+This is often used in conjunction with FastFrame/segmented memory acquisitions.
+The total duration of such a waveform is limited by the onboard memory of the AWG.
+This configuration is somewhat wasteful, as most of the data are simply blank.
+Blackchirp does not currently support configuring "Sequence Mode" on AWGs that would eliminate much of the dead space.
+If multiple chirps are enabled, then each individual chirp in the series can be configured by varting the "Current Chirp" box and un-selecting the "Apply to All" checkbox.
+In this manner one could, for example, generate a series of chirps of different durations to vary the alpha value, or construct a series of Strong-Field Coherence Breaking experiments at once.